Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Lightning Is the Common Language of the Bitcoin Economy - Roy Sheinfeld from Breez.md

 # Reasons for Lightning's Dominance

 **Trustless Nature**
 Lightning's reliance on Bitcoin, a trustless bearer asset, makes it a secure choice for inter-subnetwork communication.
 It avoids the pitfalls of traditional financial systems that rely on trust and leverage.
+Various subnetworks don't need to trust a third party to exchange with one another.

 > [!QUOTE] "Bitcoin is the only viable bearer asset, and Lightning is the language of Bitcoin, so Lightning is the best common language for the subnetworks to interact with each other."